Amboise Centre-val De Loire, France Travel Guide

 Approximately 15 kilometers (about 9 miles) south of Amboise.
 The drive takes around 20 minutes.

-Chenonceau is an iconic and beautiful château, spanning the Cher River.
+Chenonceau is a landmark and beautiful château, spanning the Cher River.
 It features elegant architecture, opulent interiors, and stunning formal gardens.

 Decide between structured tours or independent exploration based on your travel style.